 Continue hiking the ridge until you reach 585m above sea level.
-This is the third (and the last peak) on Kai Kung Leng and it is called Lo Ting Teng.
+This is the third (and the last peak) of Kai Kung Leng, called Lo Ting Teng.

-From the highest point on the Kai Kung Leng hike, you can also start to see views on the east side of the mountain range.
+From the highest point on the Kai Kung Leng hike, you can also start seeing views from the mountain range’s east side.
 The large mountain immediately south of Kai Kung Leng is Tai To Yan.
 I believe the hiking trail on Tai To Yan is similar to the Rooster Ridge hike: exposed and difficult.
 But I bet the view is amazing!

 And further to the south, you can see the long mountain range with a peak in the middle.
 This is Tai Mo Shan, the highest peak in Hong Kong.